 6. Pitrisconi river, Sardegna

-How to get there: you can reach this place from Monte Nieddu parking lot, or even on foot from San Teodoro.
+How to get there: you can reach this amazing free natural pool from Monte Nieddu parking lot, or even on foot from San Teodoro.

 7. Venus Hair Waterfall, Campania